sebastian-mora/SJSU_SCE_AWS_Workshop/README.md

 #### Configuring the bucket for website hosting

 1. While in the bucket select Properties.
-2. Click "Static website hsoting"
+2. Click "Static website hosting"
 3. Select "Use this bucket to host a website"
 4. Set Index document to our index.html
 5. Save.